 Answers to Questions that Many Trip Winners Ask

 Vacation sweepstakes can change lives and broaden horizons.
-For example, Charl shared her story about winning a free trip to Egypt.
-"I had never been out of North America, had never been on a plane that long," she wrote.
+For example, reader Charl shared her story about winning a free trip to Egypt: "I had never been out of North America, had never been on a plane that long," she wrote.
 "It's been nine months since we got back and there hasn't been a day where I didn't think about this experience.
-I really feel like it changed my life"
+I really feel like it changed my life."

 When You Win Trips, Are They Totally Free?

 Some sweepers don't enter to win trips, because even when the vacation is free, it still comes at a cost.
 How is that possible?
 Here are some of the hidden costs of free trips:

 As with all sweepstakes prizes, you have to pay taxes on your prize to the IRS.
 If you win a car, you have options to help you make the prize affordable, like taking out a loan on the car or selling it outright.
 With trips, however, you don't end up with a physical prize that you can sell, so you have to pay the taxes out of pocket.

 A good, rough rule of thumb is to estimate taxes at about a third of the prize value.
 So if you win a $9,000 trip, you can bet on paying about $3,000 out of pocket.
 That's a lot to pay for a "free" trip, but you will get an experience you'll never forget out of it

 With the tax costs to consider, it's a good idea to be picky about which trip sweepstakes you enter.
 If you're not excited enough about the trip for the taxes to be worthwhile, it's probably just wasting your time.
 It also helps to look for giveaways that include cash as part of the prize.

 Most vacation prizes will cover your hotel stay and transportation to your destination.
 But what about other expenses?
 You may have to pay out of pocket for meals, local transportation, activities, and souvenirs.

 If you look for prizes that include spending cash, some of those expenses can be reduced or eliminated.